-- o on the public field, until the second quarter of 2022: - payroll files for central government civil servants; - BRCs and then DSNs for other civil service sectors, within the Épure system; - on the public field, from the third quarter of 2022: - DSN, via the Héraclès system; - in the field of agriculture, DSNs (directly operated until Q2 2022, then within the Héraclès system), and the declarations of social contributions collected by the agricultural social-security mutual fund (Mutualité Sociale Agricole, or MSA); - declarations of private individual employers from three administrative requirements: simplified nominative declaration (DNS), universal employment service check (chèque emploi service universel, CESU) and childcare allowance (prestation d'accueil du jeune enfant, PAJE).
+- INSEE processes different sources for the other fields: - on the public field, until the second quarter of 2022: - DSNs for the three civil services have replaced payroll files (for central government civil servants) and BRCs since 2024, via the Héraclès system; in the field of agriculture, DSNs, within the Héraclès system, insofar as since 2024 all declarations of social contributions collected by the agricultural social-security mutual fund (Mutualité Sociale Agricole, or MSA) have been converted to DSNs, which was not previously the case for some of the Tesa (titre emplois simplifiés agricoles). - declarations of private individual employers from three administrative requirements: simplified nominative declaration (DNS), universal employment service check (chèque emploi service universel, CESU) and childcare allowance (prestation d'accueil du jeune enfant, PAJE).